Taking your pet abroad: Here is what you should know

 Once again, it is essential to talk through your options with a pet relocation specialist the moment you decide you want your pet to accompany you on your journey.

 The good news for those of you who are determined to take your pet abroad with you when you emigrate is that you don’t have to be concerned for their comfort.

 Your pet’s safety and happiness are key to all pet transporters and airlines that relocate animals.
 And new guidelines mean that no matter where you are heading, your pet’s comfort is guaranteed.

-Earlier this month, the International Air Transport Association (IATA) launched a new standardised global certification programme to improve the safety and welfare of animals travelling by air.
+The International Air Transport Association (IATA) launched a new standardised global certification programme to improve the safety and welfare of animals travelling by air.

 The Centre of Excellence for Independent Validators for Live Animals Logistics (CEIV Live Animals) provides assurance that CEIV Live Animals certified companies are operating to the highest standards in the transport of live animals.

 “Last year, millions of animals travelled safely and securely by air,” explained Nick Careen, IATA’s Senior Vice President of Airport, Passenger, Cargo and Security.

 “Animal owners and shippers rely heavily on airlines to carry their precious cargo.
 As an industry, we have a duty of care to ensure that standards and best practices are in place around the world to protect the welfare of these animals.”